 Entire Iraq Tour

-The second half of this trip takes us to the autonomous region of Iraqi Kurdistan.
+The second half of Entire Iraq Tour takes us to the autonomous region of Iraqi Kurdistan.
 Northern Iraq offers not only safety, but stunning mountain ranges with more than 3000 archaeological sites and some of the most friendly and welcoming people on the planet.

 Najaf - Karbala - Babylon - Nasariyah - Basra - Samarra - Baghdad - Erbil - Lalish - Duhok - Sulaymaniyah.

 For Kurdistan, luckily it's visa free for most nationalities including the EU, US, Canada, Australia and New Zealand.
 If you're not sure if you qualify just ask us and we'll let you know.

 For southern Iraq we will apply for a letter of invitation on your behalf and then you will need to apply for the visa at the nearest Iraqi embassy in person or by post.

 April 16th - Najaf